mashaanov/frontend-project-46/README.md

 This is a CLI utility to determine the differences between data configurations.

-Supports working with two files of different formats: json, yaml Works with flat and tree data structures
+Supports working with two files of different formats: json, yaml.
+Works with flat and tree data structures.
 Has various output formats: stylish, plain, json

 ## Installation